 Education students writing course papers, graduate students working on their dissertations, and experienced researchers alike are focused on some very important academic work.
 For example, how critical is it that we better understand how policy can help disadvantaged youth thrive in school?
 How about informing the development of curricula to enhance the success of STEM programs?
 Or work to improve education in developing countries, preschool intervention effectiveness, or language acquisition?

-With the advent of immersive web accessibility, gone are the days of that semi-romantic notion of the lone researcher diligently trudging through acrid smelling tomes and diving head first into a complex data set in the hopes of finding that potentially hidden and elusive gem of information that would catapult their findings from interesting but loose theory to an evidence-based and clear formulation.
+With the advent of immersive digital accessibility, gone are the days of that semi-romantic notion of the lone researcher diligently trudging through acrid smelling tomes and diving head first into a complex data set in the hopes of finding that potentially hidden and elusive gem of information that would catapult their findings from interesting but loose theory to an evidence-based and clear formulation.

 Our present world, with its modern marvels of Wi-Fi hotspots, pocket phones and increasingly powerful computers hidden within portable, razor-thin tablets, has given birth to a buzzing thoroughfare of speed and efficiency that is unparalleled on a global scale.